tekknolagi/tekknolagi.github.com/_posts/2022-05-30-inline-caches-in-skybison.md

 the number of comparisons about what cache state we are in.
 And the assembly interpreter makes inline caching even faster.
 And the JIT makes it faster still.

+But we will focus on inline caching of attribute loads for now.

 ## Loading attributes